-Configuring taxes is a tricky but vital part of an e-commerce business, and you should not start selling online until taxes have been configured properly for your store.
+Configuring taxes is a tricky but vital part of an e-commerce business, and you should not start selling online before you set up surcharges appropriately.

-Please remember that you should consult your local tax authority on the correct tax rates you should charge and on the legal procedures that are involved before configuring any tax rates in your store!
+Please remember that you should consult your local tax authority on the correct rates you should charge and on the legal procedures involved before configuring any tax rates in your store!

-The checklist below outlines the steps you need to take to configure taxes in an X-Cart based store properly.
+The checklist below outlines the steps you need to take to properly configure taxes in an X-Cart-based store.
 It may be helpful to bookmark this checklist for easy reference.

-1. Consult your local tax authority on the tax laws applicable to your business and the tax rates that should be configured in your store.
+Consult your local tax authority on the tax laws applicable to your business and the tax rates you need to configure in your store.

 For manual tax configuration, the following add-ons are available: